haskell/cabal/doc/getting-started.rst

     $ cabal run myscript

-On Unix-like systems, a script can be run directly with the execute permission.
+On Unix-like systems, a Haskell script starting with ``#!/usr/bin/env cabal`` like the above can be run directly after setting the execute permission (+x):

 .. code-block:: console